meltano/meltano/docs/src/docs/overview.md

 ## Meltano Analyze

-Meltano Analyze is a dashboard that allows you to run SQL queries and produce data visualizations, charts, and graphs based on your data.
+Meltano Analyze is a dashboard that allows you to interactively generate and run SQL queries to produce data visualizations, charts, and graphs based on your data.

 ## Meltano Transform